MichalPokojny/MyProject1/README.md

 ## Future features

-- Upgrade this website with more functions such as a calendar to book trips easier.
+- Upgrade this website with increased functionality such as including a calendar component that displays days and dates of the current month.

-- Upgrade the nav bar, make it fixed on a screen even if the user scrolls down the page.
+- Upgrade the navigation bar, to have it fixed to the top right hand corner of the screen even if the user scrolls down the page.

 ## Typography and color scheme
 ------
-### Fonts
+**Fonts**

 - Fonts are taken from google fonts
 - A font named Jost is used for headings and Logo